 The maximum percentage of U.S. households that a single owner can reach through commonly owned television stations is 39 percent.
-This limit was specified by Congress in 2004 and is not affected by the December 2007 FCC decision or subsequent appellate action.
+This limit was specified by Congress in 2004.
 The FCC applies a 50 percent "discount" for ultra-high frequency ("UHF") stations.
 In September 2013, the FCC released a Notice of Proposed Rulemaking (the "2013 NPRM") seeking comment on its tentative conclusion to eliminate the UHF discount.